Robert P. Bass: Early life

-The son of Perkins Bass and Clara (Foster) Bass, he was born in Chicago, Illinois, but his family moved to Peterborough when he was nine.
+The son of Perkins Bass and Clara (Foster) Bass, he was born in Chicago, Illinois in 1873, but his family moved to Peterborough when he was nine in 1883.
 He grew up on a family farm that is still owned by his descendants.
 He graduated from Harvard College in 1896.

 Gertrude Bass Warner (May 14, 1863 – July 29, 1951), an art collector with particular interests in Asian art, was his sister.

 Career

 He was elected to the New Hampshire House of Representatives in 1905 and 1909 and the New Hampshire Senate in 1910.
 He was the state's governor from 1911 to 1913.

 His status was hurt, however, after 1912.
 That year, he had supported Theodore Roosevelt for president, in the breakaway Progressive Party, against the Republican incumbent, William Howard Taft.
 The move threw the state Republicans into disarray and led to a Democratic governor and a Democratic legislature.
 In retaliation, the party rejected Bass when he sought a US Senate seat in 1913 and 1926.

 Bass is remembered today for his stint as chairman of the New Hampshire Forestry Commission when popular concern with forests' well-being was intense because of extreme overlogging in the White Mountains.
 Also notable is his sponsorship of legislation that led to the first direct primary law east of the Mississippi River.

-In 1945, Bass, along with retired Supreme Court Associate Justice Owen J. Roberts, convened the assembly that produced the Dublin Declaration, which proposed the transformation of the United Nations General Assembly into a world legislature with "limited but definite and adequate power for the prevention of war."
+In 1945, Bass, along with retired Supreme Court Associate Justice Owen J. Roberts, convened the assembly that produced the Dublin Declaration, which proposed the transformation of the United Nations General Assembly into a world legislature with "limited but definite and adequate power for the prevention of war." he died in 1960.